43 Father's Day Trivia Questions [With Answers]

 Answer: Lyndon B. Johnson.
 His 1966 executive proclamation set the third Sunday of June as Father’s Day, but only for that year.

-People conflate Johnson’s one-time 1966 proclamation with Nixon’s 1972 permanent signature.
-The two are different acts.
-Johnson’s proclamation had to be re-issued every year to stay in effect.
-Nixon’s 1972 signature made it part of permanent federal observance.
+Johnson’s one-time 1966 proclamation and Nixon’s 1972 permanent signature blur together in most memories.
+They were two separate acts.
+Johnson’s proclamation had to be re-issued every single year to stay in effect.
+Nixon’s 1972 signature folded it into permanent federal observance.

 41. The German Vatertag tradition is also known by what two alternative names?
 (Hard)